Skip to content

 2 Modify Application Log Output Format

-Developer involvement required to modify the application log output format file logback/log4j
+This step requires developer involvement, modify the application log output format file logback/log4j

 image